swcarpentry-ja/carpentries-coc/topic_folders/instructor_development/community_discussions.md

 Sign-up for host for Community Discussion sessions for [QUARTER-YEAR] is open now!

 Please take a look at our Calendly link [insert link here] and put yourself down for a slot or two that best suits your schedule.
 We want to accommodate your schedules as much as possible!
 We ask that you sign up by [insert date here], so that we can publish the calendar the following week.
-If you know you'd like to host something in [QUARTER-YEAR] but aren't sure of your availability yet, please let me know so we can follow up with you.
+If you know you would like to host something in [QUARTER-YEAR] but are not sure of your availability yet, please let me know so we can follow up with you.

 We hope to see you soon!

 Cheers,

 [Your name].